Humaidu/material/Introduction-to-Linux:-Labs.md

 * How many files and directories are in your `home` directory?
 * Enter `ls > files`.
 Then enter `cat files`.
 What happened?
 What is `files`?
 What does `>` do?
 * Enter `wc -l < files`.
 What does the number mean?
+* `tee` is very useful.
+Before passing its input through to its output, it also writes the input to a file.

+## Building pipelines
+Linux commands are based on the philosophy of doing one job, and combining simple tasks into complex operations using `|`, `<`, and `>`.

+The good thing about building pipelines is that you can build all the bits separately, and then combine them at the end.
+Let's work through one together: save a list of all the running process that are owned by me.
+* Firstly, what command do we use to print out all the running processes?
+What does the output mean?
+* Next, how can I find out the ID of the current user?
+* Next, how can I filter the output of the processes command?
+* Great!
+Now let's combine all those.
+  * Firstly, list the processes.
+  * Pass the output of that to our filter command.
+This should also get the current userid.
+  * Finally, output the results of the filter to a file.

+Work in groups to build pipelines to do the following:
+* Write a file called _everything_ which contains all the files and directories in your home directory, *and* a file called _directories_ which contains just the directories.
+  * HINT: You'll need to understand the output of `ls -la`.
+  * HINT: You'll need to use a `grep` pattern
+  * HINT: You'll need to use `tee` once.

+* Find out what `watch -n1 "ls -lart /"` does.
+Try it out - then it `ctrl`+`c` to exit.
+Write a similar pipeline to show the _one_ most recently edited file in your home directory every second.
+Open another terminal window and use the `echo` and `>` command to create a new file, and check that your pipeline's output changed.